arpesam/video-thumbnail-maker/README.md

 ## Video thumbnail maker

-This project is a simple tool to create custom covers for videos.
+This project is a simple tool to create custom thumbnails for videos.